aadjones/cookie/docs/specs.md

 - **Performance:**
   - The cookie art and animation should load smoothly.
-  - API calls to the Hugging Face Inference API must have low latency.
+  - API calls must have low latency, with efficient retrieval of cookie personality data.
 - **Scalability:**
-  - Use Vercel’s serverless functions to automatically scale the backend.
+  - Vercel serverless functions will scale automatically as usage increases.
 - **Maintainability:**
-  - Code should be modular and well-documented using TypeScript.
+  - Code should be modular, well-documented, and written in TypeScript for type safety.
-  - Use established libraries (e.g., Next.js, Tailwind CSS, react-p5).
+  - The system architecture should support easy addition of new cookie personalities, messages, and custom behaviors.
 - **User Experience:**
   - The interface should be responsive and intuitive.
-  - Animation and sound effects should enhance, not distract from, the overall experience.
+  - Animations and sound effects (if integrated) should enhance the experience without being intrusive.
+  - The design should encourage sharing and repeat interactions.

 ---

 ## **7\.
 Future Enhancements (Post-MVP)**

 - **Enhanced Generative Art:**
-  - Replace placeholder art with a more sophisticated p5.js-based algorithm that produces fully unique cookie visuals.
+  - Replace placeholder emoji with custom illustrations or p5.js-based generative art for each personality.
-- **Advanced Personalization:**
-  - Incorporate subtle contextual cues (time, random seed) to vary fortunes further.
+- **Dynamic Fortune Generation:**
+  - Integrate an LLM (via Hugging Face Inference API) for dynamic, context-aware fortune messages that complement each cookie personality.
 - **Database Integration:**
-  - Optionally store user favorites, share history, or usage analytics.
+  - Optionally store user interactions, favorites, and usage analytics.
 - **NFT Integration:**
-  - Explore minting unique cookies as NFTs if the project gains traction.
+  - Explore minting unique cookies as NFTs if the concept gains traction.
-- **Mobile Optimization:**
+- **Mobile Optimization & Accessibility:**
-  - Enhance the experience for mobile users beyond basic responsiveness.
+  - Further optimize the user experience on mobile devices.
+  - Ensure all components are accessible (ARIA attributes, keyboard navigation, etc.).
+- **Additional Custom Behaviors:**
+  - Allow cookie personalities to define additional behaviors (e.g., reloading a smaller cookie, multiple fortunes, etc.) in a modular way.

 ---

 ## **8\.
+Cookie Personality Info**

+- **Toxic Positivity Cookie (🌈):**
+  "Your coffee may be cold and your WiFi weak, but remember: every spilled latte is a chance to remake your world into a rainbow of possibilities!"

+- **Error Cookie (🚫):**
+  "Error 404: Destiny not found."

+- **Conspiracy Cookie (🕵️‍♂️):**
+  "If you think you’re feeling hormonal lately, it’s probably because THE MOON IS A HOLOGRAM!"

+- **Actuarial Cookie (📊):**
+  "There's a 73% chance that you won’t believe what happens 5 minutes from now!"

+- **Misfortune Cookie (😢):**
+  "Traffic lights hate you.
+They stay yellow longer only when you’ve already decided to stop, mocking you with their smug amber little faces.”

+- **Matryoshka Cookie (🪆):**
+  “”
+  _Special behavior:_ Clicking on this cookie opens up a slightly smaller cookie instead of a fortune message."

+- **Gaslighting Cookie (🤯):**
+  "What do you mean you didn’t get a fortune?
+You already read it!"

+- **Quantum Cookie (⚛️):**
+  "Your outlook is good / Your outlook is not so good.
+  _Special behavior:_ The two messages are superimposed and flickering."

+- **Apathetic Cookie (😑):**
+  ""

+- **Genuinely Insightful Cookie (🧐):**
+  "Amid the absurdity of daily life, a single glance in the mirror will reveal a profound truth: sometimes, the most ordinary moments hold the key to extraordinary insights—if you dare to AAHHHH WHY WOULD YOU EAT ME?!"

+## **9\.
 Summary**

-The MVP for the Digital Fortune Cookie app involves a Next.js/TypeScript front-end using Tailwind CSS and p5.js for the art.
-The back-end uses Vercel serverless functions to call an LLM (via Hugging Face) for fortune message generation.
-The core experience is an interactive, fun interface where users click to generate a unique cookie, see an engaging animation of it being cracked open, reveal a quirky fortune, and share the experience—all while keeping costs and complexity minimal for initial launch.
+The revised Digital Fortune Cookie MVP now features a curated set of cookie personalities.
+Each personality includes:

+- Custom cookie art (placeholder emoji initially).
+- A set of 10 unique, humorous fortune messages.
+- Optionally, custom behaviors that deviate from the standard cookie-cracking flow (e.g., a Matryoshka behavior).

+The MVP is built with a Next.js/TypeScript front-end using Tailwind CSS for styling and Vercel Serverless Functions for back-end API endpoints.
+The system architecture is designed to be modular and scalable, enabling easy addition of new personalities, messages, and behaviors.
+This approach subverts the bland, generic fortunes of traditional fortune cookies by delivering a playful, engaging, and shareable experience that feels both exciting and personally relevant.